Die! Die! Die!: The Drummer Smells Nice, Carriage H and Rawer (1999–2004)

-bassist) saw Rawer perform and recalled their sound as "a sea of pedals and effects".
-In 2003 Wilson and Prain moved again, to Auckland.
+bass guitarist) saw Rawer perform and recalled the sound as "a sea of pedals and effects".
+In 2003, Wilson and Prain moved again, to Auckland.
 There they were inspired by the local music scene to form Die!
 Die!
-Die! together with bassist Kane Goulter.
+Die! together with Kane Goulter on bass guitar.

 Writing in 2018, Oliver recalled being in the crowd at a Die!
 Die!
-Die! gig in the summer of 2003–2004.
-"It was meant to be their last show", and after the apparent disbanding of Die!
+Die! gig in summer 2003–2004.
+"It was meant to be their last show," and after the apparent disbanding of Die!
 Die!
-Die!, Wilson, Prain and Oliver (who had been a member of So To Speak) started a new band – the latter pulling out of a Masters in Cultural Studies to do so.
-Initially Wilson and Oliver both played guitar, but the latter ended up as bassist.
+Die!, Wilson, Prain and Oliver (who had been a member of So To Speak) started a new band – the latter pulling out of a Masters in Cultural Studies course to do so.
+Initially Wilson and Oliver both played guitar, but the latter ended up as bass guitarist.